Universality class of a spinor Bose-Einstein condensate far from equilibrium: Methods

-To demonstrate the insensitivity of the dynamical exponent on the initial conditions, we imprint many vortices in the polar phase before the quench.
+\textbf{Vortex shedding in the polar condensate.} To demonstrate the insensitivity of the dynamical exponent on the initial conditions, we imprint many vortices in the polar phase before the quench.
 An initial state containing many vortices can be prepared by adopting the vortex shedding technique~\cite{Neely2011,Kwon2015}.
 Specifically, a repulsive optical barrier is imposed at the trap center and is translated by a piezo mirror mount.
 When the speed of the barrier exceeds a critical threshold, vortices and anti-vortices are nucleated in the condensate~\cite{Neely2011}.
 The optical obstacle is made of focused, blue-detuned laser light of $532~\textrm{nm}$ along the $z$-direction.
 Its $1/e^2$ beam waist is $8~\mu \rm m$ and the obstacle height is $V_0/\mu \approx 3$.
 The sweeping distance of the barrier from the trap center is $d=60~\mu \rm m$ and its translation speed is 6~mm/s.
-The vortex cores can be identified after 6~ms of time-of-flight (inset of Fig.~\ref{fig4}), and in particular around 15 vortices are nucleated before the quench.
-Indeed, using this initial state containing vortices we performed the quench dynamics as described above and measured the critical exponent which remained unaffected.
+The vortex cores can be identified after 6~ms of time-of-flight (inset of Fig.~4), and in particular, around 15 vortices are nucleated before the quench.
+Indeed, using this initial state containing vortices we performed the quench dynamics as described above and measured the critical exponent which remained unaffected, e.g. having the value $1/z=0.58(2)$ for the easy-axis phase.\\